For the main index, see here.

 - John Mulaney returns for his second ever hosting gig:

-- The Cold Open covers the Michael Cohen hearing, meaning that Ben Stiller is back in the role, but the real focus is on the few Republican representatives hoping to discredit him and his testimony before they can go to trial, including the real surprise guest, Bill Hader as Jim Jordan, who's "so angry I COULDN'T EVEN WEAR A JACKET TODAY!!", but is ultimately done in by his own Critical Research Failure.Jordan: "Mr Cohen has plead guilty to a SMORGASBOARD of fradulent activity..."
+- The Cold Open covers the Michael Cohen hearing, meaning that Ben Stiller is back in the role, but the real focus is on the few Republican representatives hoping to discredit him and his testimony before they can go to trial, including the real surprise guest, Bill Hader as Jim Jordan, who's "so angry I COULDN'T EVEN WEAR A JACKET TODAY!!", but is ultimately done in by his own mistake.Jordan: "Mr Cohen has plead guilty to a SMORGASBOARD of fradulent activity..."

 Cohen: Yeah, and right after that it says "at the direction of President Trump."